 Neo Financial is one of the nearest online banks in Canada.

-Its Neo Savings account offers 1.30% interest and no monthly fees.
+Its Neo Money account offers competitive interest and no monthly fees.
 Clients also enjoy:

 - Free bill payments and Interac e-Transfers

 - No minimum balance